NostalgicCoder/TmdbApi.Lib/README.md

 - Ability to mark films/tv shows the user has watched and have them displayed under a dedicated section for reference.
 - Ability to mark favorite actors and have them displayed under a dedicated section for reference.
 - Show graph/stat data of film/tv quantity, years, genres the user has watched.
-- Highlight film/tv runtime or TMDB score with different colours based on value returned.
+- Highlight film/tv runtime, TMDB score, TMDB popularity with different colours based on value returned.
 - Filter by English only or worldwide search results.

 NOTE!: